Albanian cities during the Middle Ages: Trading routes

 Besides the above described routes, the ethnic Albanian territories were pervaded in vertical line by other trade routes.
 One used to go along the sea coastline territories, which were even better connected between them through the sea routes.
-Whereas the best trade route in horizontal line was going through the territories of eastern Albania and it used to connect important centers like: Nish, Skopje, Manastir (Bitola), Kostur, Janina, etc. This route, along with Egnacia road and with many of their branches, must have played a primary role in homogenizing the ethno-cultural features of Albanians and on expansion of the medieval national name known as Arbër (Arbëri/Arbëni, Albani).
+Whereas the best trade route in horizontal line was going through the territories of eastern Albania and it used to connect important centers like: Niš, Skopje, Bitola, Kastoria, Ioannina, etc. This route, along with Via Egnatia and with many of their branches, must have played a primary role in homogenizing the ethno-cultural features of Albanians and on expansion of the medieval national name known as Arbër (Arbëri/Arbëni, Albani).
 The provinces of Middle and Upper Albania were linked with each other also with other routes going through vertical line, along the valley of Drin river etc.